bharathkarumudi/Data-Mining-Machine-Learning/6. Disputed-Federalist-Essays-Cluster-Analysis/README.md

 The Federalist Paper data set (Disputed_Essay_data.CSV) is provided.
 The features are a set of “function words”, for example, “upon”.
 The feature value is the percentage of the word occurrence in an essay.
 For example, for the essay “Hamilton_fed_31.txt”, if the function word “upon” appeared 3 times, and the total number of words in this essay is 1000, the feature value is 3/1000=0.3%

 ### Objective
-Using Cluster Analysis find the Author for the disputed essays
+To find the Author for the disputed essays using Cluster Analysis: K-means and Hierarchical Clustering algorithms.

 ### Install Packages